Russell HBD is committed to providing a SAFE and HEALTHY workplace for all employees, subcontractors, guests, and neighbors.

 Even though we strive for complete worksite safety, accidents sometimes occur.
-When that happens, HBD aggressively seeks to find duties that fit the restrictions of the injured workers to get them back to work without, or with limited, lost time.
-HBD is only as strong as our employees; therefore, we answer their commitment to our organization by committing to keeping them working.
+When that happens, Russell HBD seeks to find duties to fit the restrictions of the injured workers to get them back to work without, or with limited, lost time.
+Russell HBD is only as strong as our employees; therefore, we answer their commitment to our organization by committing to keeping them working.

 Monthly AGC Safety Van Visits

 Once a month, the AGC visits our larger sites and speaks to all employees and subcontractors present.
 Discussions range from basic safety issues to topical issues for upcoming procedures on that site.
 These visits aim to ensure all workers are aware of potential hazards or issues and how to prevent them.